 My Approach to Helping

-I do mindfulness-based psychotherapy in approaching problems of living.
+I offer mindfulness-based psychotherapy in approaching problems of living.

 Mindfulness-based psychotherapy is about rediscovering the experience of basic goodness, peacefulness, wisdom and calm.
 It is about becoming fully present.
 It is a bodily as well as a mental experience.
 Mindfulness helps the mind expand.
 With practice, one steadily can become aware of, rather than governed by, feelings, thoughts, and reactions.
 Mindfulness is a capacity to watch these things AS they are happening.
 As this capacity of mindfulness grows in us, that which is mindful, the one who is watching, can little by little begin to act as inner guide.

 You are not your problems.
 Even if you feel like your difficulties are defining you, they are not who you are, they are something you have which you need to familiarize yourself with by learning how to listen to what your deeper nature is saying to you.
 Much of the suffering that brings one to therapy can be found in negative feelings and beliefs, in theories one has towards oneself.
 The ultimate healing can come through recognizing and reconnecting with your essential nature, verses your conditioning, seeing who exactly is there rather than defining yourself through the haze of your own or another's theories and assumptions.
 Everything's a rumor until it's true for you.